The matrix product approximation for the dynamic cavity method: Introduction

 In Ref.~\cite{Barthel2018-97}, we have introduced a novel efficient algorithm for precise solutions of the parallel dynamic cavity equations for locally tree-like graphs and general bidirectional dynamics.
 The approach is based on \emph{matrix-product approximations} for the edge messages $\mu_{i\to j}$.
 The computational complexity is decreased from exponential to polynomial in the duration of the dynamical process.
 As we demonstrated for non-equilibrium Glauber dynamics in the kinetic Ising model, one can obtain quasi-exact results with relatively small matrix dimensions.
 Computation costs and accuracy can be tuned through controlled truncations of the matrix dimensions.
 Matrix-product approximations are widely used in condensed matter theory to encode spatial correlations of quantum states \cite{Accardi1981,Fannes1992-144,Rommer1997,Schollwoeck2011-326}.
 Here, we employ matrix products to encode temporal correlations in the edge messages.

-This paper gives a rather pedagogical introduction to the dynamic cavity method in Sec.~\ref{sec:stochDyn}.
+This paper gives a pedagogical introduction to the dynamic cavity method in Sec.~\ref{sec:stochDyn}.
 Sections~\ref{sec:mpem}-\ref{sec:mpemExpect} give a detailed account of the novel matrix product edge message (MPEM) algorithm \cite{Barthel2018-97} for the solution of the dynamic cavity equation.
 Section~\ref{sec:dmTrunc} provides an improved MPEM truncation scheme that substantially reduces computation costs.
+For Glauber-Ising dynamics, we demonstrate a linear growth of computation costs in Sec.~\ref{sec:example}.
 In Sec.~\ref{sec:continuum}, the MPEM method is generalized to systems where the transition probability for the state of a vertex does not only depend on the state of its neighbors in the interaction graph, but also on the current state of the vertex itself.